BET Awards 2017 red carpet

 BET Awards 2017 Red carpet gallery

-Glittering, actress Jada Pinkett Smith at the 2017 BET Awards
+Issa Rae at the 2017 BET Awards

 BET Awards 2017 Red carpet gallery